Tag: Andrew Stephenson

 The below Parliamentary question was asked by Andrew Stephenson on 2016-05-18.

-To ask Mr Chancellor of the Exchequer, how much HM Revenue and Customs has collected from UK citizens through the Mutual Assistance Recovery Directive in each year since that Directive came into effect.
+To ask Mr Chancellor of the Exchequer, how much has been collected by other EU countries on behalf of the Government through the Mutual Assistance Recovery Directive in each year since that Directive came into effect.

 Mr David Gauke